 Who we are

-Share-Net Netherlands has 25 members from NGOs and the Private Sector, 10 Universities & Research Institutes, 14 individual members and the Dutch Ministry of Foreign Affairs.
+Share-Net Netherlands has 28 members from NGOs and the Private Sector, 10 Universities & Research Institutes, 27 individual members (including students) and the Dutch Ministry of Foreign Affairs.
 The members form the core of the network and initiate and organize knowledge activities, together with the Share-Net secretariat.

 The Secretariat coordinates and facilitates the implementation of activities.
 It is held accountable for the delivery of outputs and meeting requirements for complete and timely reporting.